wix-incubator/wix-cli-docs/guides/start/command_reference.md

 type: reference
 ---

-# CLI Commands for Apps
+# Wix CLI Commands for Apps

 This article documents the CLI commands for building apps on the [Wix Platform](https://dev.wix.com/docs/build-apps/developer-tools/cli/get-started/platform-overview).